u7k4rs6/P2P-File-Sharing-System/README.md

 - [ ] Multiple peers can serve the same file
 - [ ] System handles network errors gracefully

-## 📈 Performance Considerations
+## Performance Considerations

 - **Chunk Size:** Default 16KB chunks provide good balance between overhead and efficiency
 - **Concurrent Downloads:** System supports downloading multiple chunks simultaneously
 - **Memory Usage:** Files are processed in chunks to minimize memory footprint
 - **Network Efficiency:** TCP sockets provide reliable data transmission

-## 🔒 Security Notes
+## Security Notes

 - This is a demonstration system for educational purposes
 - No authentication or encryption is implemented
 - Use only on trusted networks
 - Consider implementing security measures for production use

-## 📝 License

-This project is created for educational purposes as part of a Computer Networks course.
+## This project is created for educational purposes as part of the Computer Networks Course.

-## 🤝 Contributing

-This is an academic project.
-For educational use only.

----

-**Happy File Sharing! 🚀**